 Focus on helping your employees think and work with more agility, so they can add value to the organization as roles and consumer demands shift.
 What’s more, they’ll be able to apply the skills they’ve got to pivot quickly and bring more ideas and innovative solutions to the table faster.
 They won’t all be big successes, but the key is to give people the tools they need and empower them to use them.

 Global consumer goods company Unilever is upskilling employees by the thousands, but understands that’s just a start.

-“Change starts with employees: how they collaborate, how they adopt and adapt to different processes, and how they take new challenges.”
+“Change starts with employees: how they collaborate, how they adopt and adapt to different processes, and how they take on new challenges.”

 What’s sweeter than employee success?
 Ideas

 Employee input and innovation have a direct impact on customer experience.
 That’s one reason food and beverage giant Nestlé rolled out InGenius, an employee-driven innovation accelerator.
 InGenius incentivizes employees to share ideas via a crowdsourcing platform where other staff can vote and join internal teams to help transform these suggestions into reality.
-The most popular innovations go through an expert panel and are fast tracked through incubation, business case, and a funds pitch.
+The most popular innovations go through an expert panel and are fast-tracked through incubation, business case and a funds pitch.